ashirokov/argpext/index.rst

      * [*key*, *value*] - where *value* is an instance of any other type.
 This item is equivalent to [*key*, :class:`Unit`\(value= *value*\)]

      * *key* - equivalent to item  [*key*, :class:`Unit`\(value= *key*\) ]

-     :py:exc:`InitializationError` exception is raised if *mapping* is not properly defined.

    * typeothers - Specifies the behavior when value for an undefined key is requested; See :meth:`Categorical.__call__` for details.